Phouish/7OOP-Projects/README.md

 ## 🌟 About Myself
 - ⚡ Fast and visual learner
 - ☕ Fond of reading and coffee
-- 💭 I don’t have a fixed life goal — I simply aim to live a happy and fulfilling life
+- 💭 My goal is simple — to live a happy and fulfilling life
 - 🎮 I enjoy playing video games, listening to music, and singing
-- 📚 I love learning new things through hands-on experience
+- 📚 I love learning through hands-on and visual experiences

 ---